kpunith8/Links-and-Tutorials/DevOps/Docker-tutorials.md

   By contrast, a virtual machine (VM) runs a full-blown `guest` operating system with virtual access to host resources through a `hypervisor`.
   In general, VMs provide an environment with more resources than most applications need.

-- Pull an image of the Ubuntu OS and run an interactive terminal inside the spawned container:
+- Pull an image of the Ubuntu OS and run an interactive terminal inside the spawned container
   ```
   $ docker run --interactive --tty ubuntu bash
   ```